 The auction house guaranteed the unit free and clear up to the purchase price at the time of the auction.
 The machine was now selling for considerably more, and my customer was about to be on the hook for the overage due to a lien that was not terminated.
 The story ends well.
 It took a few days, but the matter was cleared up.
 Trust but verify!

-The truth is most creditors do not file terminations when a note is paid off.
+The truth is many creditors do not file terminations when a note is paid off.

-Some mail a copy of the termination to the customer to file.
-Most, however, do not follow through.
+Some creditors mail a copy of the termination to the customer to file.
+Most customers, however, do not follow through.